andre0707/FontDesigner/README.md

 # FontDesigner

-A small SwiftUI view to pick a UIFont, add a font color and a font size to it and see the preview live.
+A small SwiftUI view to pick a `UIFont`, add a font color and a font size to it and see the preview live.

 Here is a preview of the view: